Waipoua Forest

-Today, the forest is a significant drawcard for visitors to Northland, with approximately 200,000 people visiting Tāne Mahuta every year.
+Approximately 200,000 people visit Tāne Mahuta every year.
 This has led to concerns about the health of the forest and the spread of kauri dieback disease.
-There are also easy walking tracks to Te Matua Ngahere and the Four Sisters, and a longer hiking track south leading past the 7th-largest kauri tree, the Yakas kauri.

 Ecology

 The Waipoua, Warawara and Puketi forests together contain about three quarters of New Zealand's remaining mature kauri trees.

 The Waipoua forest holds the largest remaining stand of these trees.

 It contains Te Matua Ngahere, a notable kauri tree that is the largest in New Zealand by girth and the second largest by volume, and is estimated to be from 2,000 to 3,000 years old.

 The trees are threatened by the fungus Phytophthora taxon Agathis.

 The Waipoua Forest Trust has called for urgent action by the government to find a cure for the problem.

 The forest has the largest population of North Island brown kiwi in Northland.
 Populations of the endangered North Island kōkako can be found in the high plateau country.

 A forest fire threatened Waipoua Forest when it broke out on 1 February 2007 after someone had been cooking mussels on an open fire at a nearby beach.
 The fire burnt pine plantation adjoining the native forest, but destroyed ecologically significant wetland vegetation, and came within 3 km of the iconic Tāne Mahuta.
 The blaze was fought by local fire fighters and conservation volunteers, who managed to stop its spread using helicopters and fire breaks.
 Millions of dollars of pine, and many endangered birds, were lost, including an estimated 20 North Island brown kiwi.
 In all the fire claimed over 2 km2 of vegetation.